Stetchy0/ProjectPentalogy/Characters/Loki/Loki Primavera.md

 ---
 Post hope effect - Loki has abandoned her mother’s name, taken on the last name of her girlfriend, [[Aiko]].

 Six years after the defeat of [[Antoinette]], Loki is living her best life.
 Or, the best that she could have.
-Given that she was born in [[!
-Farther Earth]], she still is getting accustomed to being a full-time [[!
-Closer Earth]] citizen.
+Given that she was born in [[Farther Earth]], she still is getting accustomed to being a full-time [[Closer Earth]] citizen.

 In other words: getting a job.